How to Solve Common Household Electrical Problems

 • You might be using a cheap, poor bulb.

-Always make sure you are using the correct bulb for the socket, and you are not leaving them on for extremely long periods of time.
+Always ensure you are using the correct bulb for the socket and not leaving them on for extremely long periods.

 Another possible explanation is the quality of power your bulb is receiving.
-Most power companies deliver more than the 120 volts that the average bulb is intended for.
-Because they’re receiving too much power, they can tend to have shorter lives.
+Most power companies deliver more than 120 volts of power intended for the average bulb, which tends to have shorter lives because it receives too much power.

-A solution to this problem is to buy the same bulb as before, but to look for the one stamped “130v” instead of “120v.”
-The downside of this solution is that the light won’t be quite as bright from this new bulb, but it should last longer.
+A solution to this problem is to buy the same bulb as before, but look for the one stamped “130v” instead of “120v.”
+The downside of this solution is that the light will not be quite as bright from this new bulb, but it should last longer.

-This is actually a safety feature, rather than an electrical problem.
-Most likely, you’re using a bulb with too high a wattage.
+This is a safety feature rather than an electrical problem.
+Most likely, you’re using a bulb with a too-high wattage.
 The bulb is getting too hot, so it powers itself off.
 When it’s had time to cool down, it turns itself back on.

 This one is an easy fix.
-Simply replace the bulb with one of a lower wattage.
+Replace the bulb with one of a lower wattage.

 4. Electrical Outlets Sparking

 Electrical outlets sparking doesn’t always mean there’s a problem.
-Electrical outlets are known to spark sometimes, especially if you’ve just plugged in a large appliance.
-It’s similar to static electricity, and is entirely normal.
+They are known to spark sometimes, especially if you’ve just plugged in a large appliance.
+This is similar to static electricity and is entirely normal.

 Sparking isn’t always innocent, of course.
-It could also be the sign of a much larger problem.
+It could also be a sign of a much larger problem.
 It could mean that the outlet gets too hot, and the heat has stripped away the protective coating of the wires.
-This means that the sparking is being caused by the electricity jumping through these bare wires.
-This could lead to a dangerous electrical fire.
+This means that the sparking is being caused by electricity jumping through these bare wires, which could lead to a dangerous electrical fire.

-If the sparking only seems to happen when you’ve turned on a large appliance, you’re probably safe.
-But if it seems to be happening for no reason, you might want to contact an electrician and let them look at the outlet.
+If the sparking only happens when you turn on a large appliance, you’re probably safe.
+But if it seems to be happening for no reason, you might want to contact an electrician and have them look at the outlet.

 electrical outlets are sparking